ebert1998/ownrom.github.io/README.md

 Some extensions that you may want to look at if chossing Brackets would be:

 * Brackets git - Github/Git commands in the text editor
-* eqFTP - For uploading your files to a FTP server directly from the editor
+* SFTP Upload - For uploading your files to a FTP server directly from the editor
 * Markdown preview - For previewing markdown documents that your working on in the editor
 * Beautify - Makes html, javascript or css code more readable
 * Brackets icons - Add icons of diffrent file formats to the sidebar